-The SATCAST algorithm uses a daytime statistically-based convective cloud mask, performs multiple spectral differencing of IR fields (so-called "interest fields"), and applies pixel-based atmospheric motion vector (AMV) cloud tracking.
+The SATCAST algorithm uses a daytime statistically-based convective cloud mask, performs multiple spectral differencing tests of IR fields (so-called "interest fields"), and applies atmospheric motion vector (AMV) cloud tracking.
 SATCAST output has shown success when implemented in well-established algorithms supported by the Federal Aviation Administration, specifically the Corridor Integrated Weather System as part of the Consolidated Storm Prediction for Aviation (CoSPA).
 CoSPA integrates radar observations, Numerical Weather Prediction (NWP) winds and stability fields, and other data to assist in developing convective initiation nowcasts.
-NWP data help remove spurious false alarms in SATCAST, which are in part caused by mesoscale AMV pixel tracking errors, view-angle related problems that affect interest field thresholds, and the inherent difficulties associated with tracking pixel scale growing cumulus in 4 km Infrared (IR) data.
+NWP data help remove spurious false alarms in SATCAST, which are in part caused by mesoscale AMV tracking errors, contamination from thin cirrus clouds, and the inherent difficulties associated with tracking pixel scale growing cumulus in 4 km Infrared (IR) data.
 John Mecikalski and John Walker are showing other potential uses in various research areas with good success, specifically within the NOAA High Resolution Rapid Refresh model.

-3.5 Nearcasting Model
+3.4 Nearcasting Model

-A nearcasting model that assimilates full resolution information from the current 18-channel GOES sounder and generates 1-9 hour nearcasts of atmospheric stability indices will be included in the SPC Spring Experiment.
-Products generated by the nearcast model have shown skill at identifying rapidly developing, convective destabilization up to 6 hours in advance.
+A NearCasting model that assimilates full resolution information from the current 18-channel GOES sounder and generates 1-9 hour NearCasts of atmospheric stability indices will be included in the SPC Spring Experiment.
+Products generated by the NearCast model have shown skill at identifying rapidly developing, convective destabilization up to 6 hours in advance.
 The system fills the 1-9 hour information gap which exists between radar nowcasts and longer-range numerical forecasts.
-Nearcasting systems must be able to detect and retain extreme variations in the atmosphere (especially moisture fields) and incorporate large volumes of high-resolution asynoptic data while remaining computationally efficient.
-The nearcasting system uses a Lagrangian approach to optimize the impact and retention of information provided by GOES sounder.
-It also uses hourly, full resolution (10-12 km) multi-layer retrieved parameters from the GOES sounder.
+NearCasting systems must be able to detect and retain extreme variations in the atmosphere (especially moisture fields) and incorporate large volumes of high-resolution asynoptic data while remaining computationally efficient.
+The NearCasting system uses a Lagrangian approach to optimize the impact and retention of information provided by GOES sounder.
+It also uses hourly, full resolution (10-12 km) multi-layer retrieved parameters from the

+GOES sounder.
 Results from the model enhance current operational NWP forecasts by successfully capturing and retaining details (maxima, minima and extreme gradients) critical to the development of convective instability several hours in advance, even after subsequent IR satellite observations become cloud contaminated.